Documentation Index

 When Timing Matters

 Business cases are great for modeling the financial impact of a purchase.
-But by default, use cases apply to the entire length of a contract—12, 24, or 36 months.
+But by default, use cases apply to the entire length of a contract.
 That works for many deals, but sometimes you need to get more specific.
 Value Timelines let you place use cases on a monthly calendar with start and end dates.
 This automatically updates your calculated benefit and ROI based on when each use case will actually deliver value.
 You can even use timelines after a deal closes to clarify the rollout period with your customer.What Is a Value Timeline?

 Think of a value timeline like a Gantt chart for ROI.
 Each use case gets a start and end date that visually represents its duration on the calendar.
 The timeline shows:- When each use case activates